marclove/handbook/benefits/leave.md

 # Work Leaves

-The foundation of all of our leave policies is our paid time off policy.
+Taking time off can affect Gaslight's cash flow, project schedules, and client expectations, so we appreciate being informed as far ahead as possible.
+For planned time off (vacation, parental leave, etc.), thirty days would be best.

-Taking time off can affect Gaslight’s cash flow, project schedules, and client expectations, so we appreciate being informed as far ahead as possible.
+Of course, things happen that cause us to miss a day here or there.
+We understand this, so just let the Guide know as soon as possible.

-Communicate with your team, clients, and management about the leave you will be taking.
+Communicate with your team and the Guide about the leave you will be taking.
+The Guide will help with scheduling a replacement and/or working with the client.

 ## During a Leave